alexlobera/react-koans/README.md

 For questions please join [![Gitter](https://badges.gitter.im/hackages/hackjam-react.svg)](https://gitter.im/alexlbr/react-koans?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)

-This is a simple set of exercises to introduce some key concepts in React.
+This is a simple set of exercises to introduce some React key concepts.
 The concepts your are going to learn are:
   - Props
   - State
   - React Component
   - React Instance
   - React Element

+Your are also going to practise testing with React using:
+  - Mocha
+  - Chai
+  - Sinon
+  - Enzyme
+  - Jsdom
+  - React Test Utilities

 ## Installation